 So where does the solution come from?
 It doesn’t come from your conscious mind.
 Your conscious mind is an inadequate place for solutions.
 It is great for analyzing, judging, determining values such as quantity, volume.
 But true solutions don’t come from the conscious mind, where the problems are made into being or believing.
 They may come from your unconscious mind.

 There is a solution, but you have to let go of the problem first.
 You have to admit to yourself that there’s really not a problem, there’s just not a solution yet.
-This is how that works.
-There’s really not a problem.
 You don’t have a problem with your health, relationship, finance – you just don’t have the solution yet!
 You have a situation, a challenge, an experience that you’re going through, you just haven’t let the solution come in.
-It’s not mental.
-It’s not struggling.

-Mental: you’ll feel the struggle; you’ll feel your mind racing rapidly around; you’ll feel yourself viewing many different potentials and scenarios; you’ll feel fear and uncertainty; and you’ll feel like you are picking blindly or drawing blindly in the dark, just hoping to God that you’re going to come up with something that doesn’t hurt you.
-That’s mental.
+Some people like to mentally figure things out.
+It goes like this: They feel the struggle.
+They feel the mind racing rapidly around, viewing many different potentials and scenarios.
+They feel fear and uncertainty.
+It feels like they are picking blindly or drawing blindly in the dark, just hoping to God that they will come up with something that doesn’t hurt them.
 That’s mental trying to figure it out.
-And you know, as I said earlier, the mind doesn’t want to ultimately figure it out because then it wouldn’t have anything to do.
+But as I said earlier, the mind doesn’t want to ultimately figure it out because then it wouldn’t have anything to do.
 It would be bored, or so it thinks.

-So, you let go of the problem.
+You let go of the problem.
 You tell yourself that you truly don’t have a problem with your health, you’re just going through an experience.
-And you take a deep breath and you make way for a solution.
-You empty yourself, in a way.
+And you take a deep breath and you make room for a solution, while you stay in the unknown and be okay with it.
+In a way, you empty yourself.
 You create your own safe place.
 You clean your house preparing for the guest, which is a solution, and then you let it go.

 The creative solution can come in gently, gracefully and easily.
 Perhaps it comes in at the most appropriate time.
-When it comes in, you’ll have this incredible creative knowingness.
+When it comes in, you’ll have this creative knowingness.
 You’ll just know it.
-If you try to explain it to others right then and there, it would be very difficult, because it is a creative knowingness.
+If you try to explain it to others right there and then, it could be very difficult, because it is a creative knowingness.
 It is an “Aha.”
 It is warm and golden.
 It is the answer before the question.

 When the solution comes in, you’ll just know what to do.
 You’ll just know how to do it.
 You won’t even know why you know.
 You won’t know the details.
 You won’t know even the outcome, but you’ll know you don’t need to know those things.
 It just is.